racker/rackspace-monitoring-poller/README.md

 Name | Description | Validation
 -----|-------------|-----------
-label | A label of your choosing | (Required) Non-empty string maximum_checks | Maximum number of checks that can be created in this zone | (Optional) Integer greater than or equal to 1 maximum_agents | Maximum number of agent/pollers that can join this zone | (Optional) Integer greater than or equal to 1 disabled | Disable new check creation and agent connection to this zone | (Optional) Boolean, default is false metadata | Arbitrary key/value pairs | (Optional) Object of string values, up to 256 keys.
+label | A label of your choosing | (Required) Non-empty string metadata | Arbitrary key/value pairs | (Optional) Object of string values, up to 256 keys.
 Values and keys must be less than 255 characters.

 A response status of `201` indicates that the zone was successfully created.